Delayed Cord Clamping: Safety, Benefits, And Side Effects

 Umbilical cord aids in the transfer of vital nutrients and oxygen from the mother to the baby in utero.
 After the baby is born, though they do not need the umbilical cord, the cord and the placenta may have over-retained blood and nutrients that may help the baby in more than one way (3).

-Until a few years ago, the umbilical cord was typically cut immediately after the baby was born.
-However, with the increasing evidence about delayed cord clamping, the umbilical cord is clamped and cut after it turns white or stops pulsating.
+Until a few years ago, the umbilical cord was typically cut immediately after a baby was born.
+However, with increasing evidence about delayed cord clamping, a baby’s umbilical cord is clamped and cut after it turns white or stops pulsating.
 As the blood drains out, the doctor may be able to feel the stopped pulsation by simply holding the cord in their fingers (4).

 After midwives cut the cord, they conduct routine check-ups of the baby.
 Additionally, if you wish to establish skin-to-skin contact, you can do it before the umbilical cord is cut (5).